 In developing a strategy for utility-based agreements, the State will need to define the product that will be purchased in intermediate- to long-term contracts.
 Some states (e.g., Connecticut) have chosen to separate capacity from energy and to purchase only capacity in long-term contracts.
 Unbundled procurement of capacity only might be justified because long-term energy contracts could require customers to pay too much for risks related to energy price volatility.
-It may be preferable, however, for customers to maximize the value of their long-term contracts by locking in both the generator's capacity and an option to purchase its energy output at a market price whenever it is advantageous to do so.
+It may be preferable, however, for customers to maximize the value of their long-term contracts by locking in both the generator's capacity and an option to purchase its energy output at a market price whenever it is line might not be in service by 2011, the Commission directed the regulated utilities to consider procuring resources that meet the requirements of PJM's Emergency Load Response Program for the power planning years 2011-2016.
+Gap RFP Order at 7.
+The regulated utilities must submit their proposed Requests for Proposals to the Commission Staff by December 1, 2008, and Staff must submit the Requests for Proposals to the Commission by December 31, 2008.
+Id. at 7-8.

+The Commission has already taken a step in this direction.
+Faced with the prospect that the TrAIL line might not be in service by 2011, the Commission directed the regulated utilities to consider advantageous to do so.
 The following structure illustrates a contract form that may be used for combined cycle or peaking units and could be adapted for base load or renewable units.